Skip to content

 Fan Zhendong

 Fan Zhendong has been the world No. 1 for the majority of the 2020s, a position earned through relentless consistency and devastating attacking power.
 He won the World Championship singles title in 2023 and has amassed multiple WTT Champions and Grand Smash titles.
-Fan's game combines a punishing forehand loop with one of the best backhands in history, played at close-to-mid distance with extraordinary speed and precision.
+Fan's game combines a punishing forehand loop with one of the best backhands in history, played at close-to-mid distance with remarkable speed and precision.

 Wang Chuqin

-Wang Chuqin burst into the global elite as one of the most technically complete players in modern table tennis.
+Wang Chuqin burst into the global elite as one of the most technically complete players in today's table tennis.
 He became world No. 1 in 2023 and has won multiple WTT Champions titles.
-A left-hander with exceptional touch and variation, Wang's game features an unusually sophisticated service game and transition play that creates angles other players cannot match.
+A left-hander with exceptional touch and variation, Wang's game features an unusually deep service game and transition play that creates angles other players cannot match.
 He is considered China's next great champion in the post-Ma Long era.

 Sun Yingsha